nextcloud/documentation/developer_manual/client_apis/WebDAV/basic.rst

 - :code:`{http://owncloud.org/ns}checksums`
 - :code:`{http://nextcloud.org/ns}has-preview`
 - :code:`{http://owncloud.org/ns}size` Unlike :code:`getcontentlength`, this property also works for folders reporting the size of everything in the folder.
+- :code:`{http://nextcloud.org/ns}rich-workspace` this property is provided by the text app

 Getting properties for just the folder
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^